AnirudhMahato/inlane-website/README.md

 Find this car vector and the course cards from the Course Wheel section in this drive link.
 The vectors are in SVG format. https://drive.google.com/drive/folders/1MF6er7EP1vGA0o-ta1-0ytav-YBOZxAv?usp=drive_link

-fixed heading of the a mini-course(highway->flyover)
+fixed heading of the a mini-course(highway->flyover).